Janet Varney: Podcasts

+Avatar: Braving the Elements, an official Nickelodeon companion podcast to Avatar: The Last Airbender, premiered on June 22, 2021, hosted by Varney (the voice of Korra) and Dante Basco (the voice of Zuko).
+Varney and Basco discuss key moments and behind-the scenes information from each episode.

+Between 2017 and 2020, she appeared in three episodes on the improvised comedy fiction podcast Hello from the Magic Tavern as Braidwynn, an Elven warrior who later returns under the disguise of Crone Bakeress.
+From 2023 onwards, she returned as a different character, the evil queen Red Queen Merzia.
+She is also a frequent guest on the puzzle, riddle and lateral thinking podcast Hey Riddle Riddle.

+Since 2022, Varney has voiced the character of Janet Lubelle on Welcome to Night Vale.

 Other professional projects

 Varney is the co-founder, creative director and producer of SF Sketchfest, the San Francisco Comedy Festival, and is also the co-founder of the San Francisco sketch group Totally False People.
 She is a core member of the Los Angeles based improv group Theme Park Improv.
 She performed with the Los Angeles and San Francisco-based group Sequel 4000.
-In March 2012, she launched a podcast entitled The JV Club, hosted on Nerdist.com from 2012 to 2018.
-In November 2018, it was announced that The JV Club would be moving to the Maximum Fun network.